 Avoid comments based on specific features, like feet or ears, it smacks of fetish.

 “Those are great shoes.”
 Some subjects are in the girl domain.
 Fingernails, shoes, and handbags are in girl jurisdiction.
 We don’t expect men to notice or comment on these.
-If you do, we are apt to suspect you are gay.
+If you do, we are apt to suspect you are gay. - Do not overshare.
+Again, some real life examples from within the first three dates.

 “Sorry I had to cancel our date.
 I’ve been having trouble with my colon.”